Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: How well do English-centric and Japanese-centric LMs handle ?

 \paragraph{Settings.} This task measures the ability to recall the birth year of Japanese individuals.
-For example, given the three-shots prompt ``According to the Japanese calendar, Ieyasu Tokugawa was born in Tenmon 11. ($\cdots$).
+We extracted 300 Japanese individuals per era from Wikidata, filtering for entities with at least 20 relations.
+For example, given the three-shot prompt ``According to the Japanese calendar, Ieyasu Tokugawa was born in Tenmon 11. ($\cdots$).
 According to the Japanese calendar, Mao Asada was born in'' the model should answer ``Heisei 2''.
-We use two evaluation metrics:
+We evaluate models using accuracy, which is an exact match of the prediction and the target.
+For Gregorian output, accuracy is $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(\hat{y}_i = y_i)$.
+For \wareki output, the prediction must match both the era and the year within the era: $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(E_i = \hat{E}_i \land x_i = \hat{x}_i)$.